BIOS3010/Module-4-Pairwise-alignment-2/README.md

 - Click BLAST
 - Once the results are ready, describe your group's results in the Padlet using both text and/or images.

+Look at the "Example" to the right of the Padlet to get an impression of how to deliver your group's answer.